pyeventsourcing/eventsourcing/README.md

         return uuid5(NAMESPACE_URL, f'/dogs/{name}')
 ```

-Run the test with default "in-memory" infrastructure (plain old Python objects).
+Run the test with the default "in-memory" persistence module (plain old Python objects).

 ```python
 test()
 ```

-To use a real database, configure application using environment variables.
+To use the application with a real database, configure the application using environment variables.

 ```python
 import os